By Pia Ersfeld

 Dear Mr. Müller, dear Beate and dear Mr. Wirz,

-I am very pleased that you enjoyed my text and that you are even passing it on!!
+I am very pleased that you enjoyed my text and that you even forwarded it!!

-We people with chronic pain don't have a voice: we can't see our suffering, especially since we can't even be seen when we're suffering.
-Because in these hours and days we lie alone in a darkened room.
+We people with chronic pain have no voice: our suffering is invisible, especially since we are invisible in our suffering.
+For in those hours and days, we lie alone in a darkened room.

-When my trigeminal nerve rages in my forehead for so many days without a short break, like it is now in the hot and humid weather, I no longer notice any of my humor.
+When my trigeminal nerve is raging in my forehead for so many days without a break, like now in this sweltering weather, I don't notice my sense of humor anymore.

-But I think he'll show up again at some point.. ;-)
+But I think it'll show up again eventually... ;-)

-Until then, you all have pain-free or even pain-free days!!
+Until then, I wish you all pain-free or even pain-free days!!

 Kind regards from Pia Ersfeld